Politics and Strategy

-See more in North America; Global; Politics and Strategy; History and Theory of International Relations
+See more in Americas; Global; Politics and Strategy; History and Theory of International Relations

 Stagnating wages and growing inequality will soon threaten the stability of contemporary liberal democracies and dethrone democratic ideology as it is now understood.
 What is needed is a new populist ideology that offers a realistic path to healthy middle-class societies and robust democracies.

-See more in North America; Financial Regulation; Politics and Strategy; Global
+See more in Americas; Financial Regulation; Politics and Strategy; Global

 A pair of recent articles in this magazine highlighted two sides of Israel's current dilemma: the country does need to end the occupation, but Israelis also remain deeply skeptical of Palestinian intentions, and with good reason.
 Only one thing will break the paralysis of the Israeli center: if the Palestinians accept Israel's basic legitimacy.